List of risk categories is a simple yet powerful technique of risk identification.

 17. Poorly managed conflicts.
 Conflicts within a team are inevitable.
 Nevertheless, I do believe they are useful.

-However, when left unresolved or resolved in a wrong way, they can cause many problems.
+However, when left unresolved or resolved in the wrong way, they can cause many problems.

-By the way, do you use conflict log?
+By the way, do you use a conflict log?
 It is a must-have tool for any project.

 18. Inappropriate resources.
 Quite often you have to work with people and resources allocated to you.

 You may have a team long before you know the scope of the project.
 It means they may not be up to the tasks at hand.